temarusanov/logardian/README.md

 # Logardian

-Logger using Winston to output minimalistic, readable logs.
+Inspired by NestJS Logger, Logardian was built to output minimalistic, readable logs.

 ## Roadmap